Yes, you can do this in Vang Vieng. This is Laos' backpacker party town and famous for 'tubing'!

 I have personally done this.... but in my case stuck to floating down the river in my inner tube, happy with the relaxed pace and the bautiful scenery.
 It was the dry season though and there was nothing resembling a raging torrent of water.
 Neither did I jump from the cliffs or crazy rope swings.
 So my memory is a great one... and a safe one.

 On the flip side, a story this week in the Sydney Morning Herald says that 22 people died last year doing this.
 TWENTY TWO!
-(Read it here: http://bit.ly/xneNyq) almost 5 years ago
+(Read it here: http://bit.ly/xneNyq) about 5 years ago